-Overexploitation leads to environmental damage Overexploitation leads to environmental damage
+Overexploitation leads to environmental damage

-People are inappropriately afraid of or disdain those who make less money than they do or speak a different languge.
+People are inappropriately afraid of or disdain those who make less money than they do or speak a different language.
 They should learn that all kinds of people have something special and worthwhile to offer.